Aadipat/QuantumTNSimLib_V1/README.md

 This library contains modules to simulate quantum circuits using tensor networks as well as some benchmarking api.

-I am exploring specifically tensor native respresentations to optimise simulation:
+I am exploring specifically tensor native representations to optimise simulation:

 - Different tensor networks - QLibs
-- Tensor contraction orders and stategies. - EinsumLib
+- Tensor contraction orders and strategies. - EinsumLib

 Author: Aadi Patwardhan